jeffsp/SPOC/README.md

                       were encounterd on the command line.
   - [X] Replace fields
   - [X] Recenter points about mean
+  - [X] Allow arbitrary operations using a transformer interface
   - [ ] Subtract minimum X, Y, and Z from all points
   - [ ] Rotate by N degrees about X/Y/Z axis
   - [ ] Add offset to X,Y,Z